Frequently Asked Questions

 How many applications are received and how competitive is acceptance?

-The department receives a large volume of completed applications annually.
-Total numbers of applications for the past three years has ranged from 800 to more than 1,000.
+The Department receives a large volume of completed applications annually.
+Total numbers of applications for the past three years have exceeded 1,500.
 Applications are welcome regardless of race, color, national origin, religion, sex, age, veteran status, or disability.

 Do you interview candidates for your program and what is the format?